GUIDELINES FOR PUBLICATION IN ARTHROPOD MANAGEMENT TESTS

 Part II.
 Materials Tested for Arthropod Management

 This part should begin on a separate page with the above heading on the top.
 Because this part may be separated from the remaining Report, the name, address, telephone, fax number, and e-mail address of the first author should be given below the heading, followed by the title of the Report.
 Provide a list, in table format, of the trade or code name, formulation, chemical or common name, composition, and source of each of the evaluated materials reported in the manuscript.
 Refer to the Part II.
-Materials Tested example.
+Materials Tested example and use the Materials Tested Template that you can copy and paste into your report document.

 Abbreviations should be used wherever possible.
 The following words and phrases need not be spelled out in reports when they are used in a technical sense (e.g., "6 m2" but "measured in square meters").
 Use of SI units and statistical analyses by recognized methods is strongly recommended.